-- In this exercise, reward the candidates for being able to locate the answer in the passage. - Ignore extra material (whether German is accurate or inaccurate) unless the Mark Scheme specifies otherwise. - Accept lifting unless it is specifically refused in the Mark Scheme. - READ SECTION 1: GENERAL MARKING PRINCIPLES. - Accept er instead of sie and incorrect possessive pronouns.
+- In this exercise, reward the candidate for being able to locate the answer in the passage. - Ignore extra material (whether German is accurate or inaccurate) unless the Mark Scheme specifies otherwise. - Accept lifting unless it is specifically refused in the Mark Scheme. - READ SECTION 1: GENERAL MARKING PRINCIPLES. - Accept er instead of sie etc. and incorrect possessive pronouns. - Accept wrong genders throughout